hogru/MolReactGen/README.md

 - `prepare_data.py` downloads and massages the datasets (download not implemented yet)
 - `train.py` trains the model on a given dataset, configured via `yaml` files in the `conf` directory
 - `generate.py` generates SMILES or SMARTS
-- `evaluate_fcd.py` calculates the Frèchet ChemNet Distance (FCD) between the generated molecules and a reference set of molecules (e.g. the GuacaMol dataset)
+- `evaluate_fcd.py` calculates the Fréchet ChemNet Distance (FCD) between the generated molecules and a reference set of molecules (e.g. the GuacaMol dataset)
 - `molecule.py` covers helpers for the chemical space of the task
 - `helpers.py` is a set of misc helpers/utils